 For use with solid wood fuel only.
 Other fuels may overfire and generate poisonous gases (i.e. carbon monoxide).

-B. Vented Gas Log Sets, Gas Inserts, Gas Log Lighters and Wood-burning Inserts
+B. Vented Gas Log Sets and Gas Log Lighters

-- Optional - Vented gas log sets, gas inserts, gas log-lighters or wood-burning inserts can be installed in this fireplace.
+- Optional - Vented gas log sets or gas log-lighters can be installed in this fireplace.
 Follow the instructions provided with the accessory for operation.

 WARNING!
 Risk of Fire or Asphyxiation!